 In a series of 40 patients undergoing forearm or hand surgery, one study reported an ultrasound-guided brachial plexus block success rate of 95% at both the supraclavicular and axillary sites with no reported complications; this compares with an historical 70–80% success rate at these sites using a nerve stimulator.
 More importantly, the ultrasound-guided supraclavicular brachial plexus block provided the additional advantage of reliable anesthesia of the musculocutaneous nerve with a minimal risk of associated complications such as pneumothorax.8

 In a study of 40 patients with hip fractures receiving a femoral nerve block for analgesia prior to surgery, the onset of femoral nerve sensory blockade was noted to be significantly faster in the ultrasound group (16 minutes) compared with the nerve stimulator group (27 minutes), and overall block success improved from 85% in the nerve stimulator group to 95% with ultrasound guidance.9 In a subsequent study, 60 patients with hip fractures were randomized to receive a femoral nerve block guided by either ultrasound or nerve stimulator.
-The ultrasound group had a higher procedural success rate (95% with ultrasound compared with 80% with the nerve stimulator technique), an improved onset time (of sensory loss), and a smaller ...
+The ultrasound group had a higher procedural success rate (95% with ultrasound compared with 80% with the nerve stimulator technique), an improved onset time (of sensory loss), and ...